 LLS to simulate under which power difference between reader and interference signal, the device could successfully receive R2D signal.

 Link level simulation is needed to determine guard RB size to cancel ICI between A-IoT carriers and NR carriers in same cell for A-IoT in-band or guard band operation in NR spectrum and ensure A-IoT performance.

+RAN1 provide the SNR for baseline operation.

 Issue 2-4-2: Performance metric for AIOT